kenananders/gdscript_tutorial/README.md

 ![](https://raw.githubusercontent.com/kenananders/gdscript_tutorial/main/screenshots/355helloworld.png)

+[Here]() is a link to a brief demonstration of the 'Hello World' program.

 ## Simple I/O
 For simple input/output, there is the _input() function which will run whenever an input event occurs.
 This function is specific to the game engine, which means expected input tends to be mouse/keyboard presses and movements instead of text input.